triggermesh/docs/docs/sources/awskinesis.md

 programmatically access AWS services.
 Permissions can be added or revoked granularly for a given IAM user by attaching [IAM Policies][iam-policies] to it.

-As an example, the following policy contains only the permissions required by the TriggerMesh AWS Kinesis event source to operate:
+As an example, the following policy contains only the permissions required by the TriggerMesh Amazon Kinesis event source to operate:

 ```json
 {